Best Online Master’s Degrees in: English

 Assignments are likely to include critical essays, research papers, creative writing pieces, and presentations.
 Students may also be required to work as teaching assistants during their time in the program.
 Most programs will have a master’s thesis requirement as the capstone of the curriculum.
 This thesis will demonstrate the full breadth of the student’s research and analytical skills, as well as mastery of the critical theory concepts they have learned throughout their enrollment.

 Graduates with an online master’s degree in English have developed strong critical thinking and communications skills, which make them ideal candidates for a variety of different positions.
 Potential career fields include media, journalism, public relations, publishing, and education.
 Those interested in teaching English at the college or university level will need to continue on to a Ph.D. program after completing their master’s program.
 However, some community colleges only require their instructors to have a master’s degree.

 According to the U.S. Bureau of Labor Statistics (BLS), the demand for postsecondary teachers is expected to grow by 17% from 2010 to 2020.
 This is slightly faster than the 14% growth expected for all occupations.
-The mean annual wage for English teachers at the postsecondary level was $68,760 in 2011.
+The mean annual wage for English teachers at the postsecondary level was $68,760.
 Those who worked at technical and trade schools earned a mean annual wage of $51,850, according to the BLS.
 Please note, however, that the actual starting salaries and job openings you experience can vary based on location, level of experience, education, the type of employer, and the general job market.